 Who likes to hear that the Lord’s suffering on the cross was entirely our fault?
 Nobody does – at least I don’t know anybody who enjoys hearing that – but here is the good news: Jesus is not mad at us.
 He suffered greatly at our hands, but He suffered willingly; His goal was to eliminate all judgment calls, whether inappropriate or justified.
 He took the blame and accepted all punishment there is.
 Now, what is left for us?

-Jesus picks up our broken pieces and makes us whole – trusting Him is the key.
-He has loved us long before we knew Him, and our acquaintance will soon blossom into a friendship that goes beyond our lifetime.
+Jesus picks up our broken pieces and makes us whole – and trusting Him is the key.
+He has loved us long before we knew Him; and our relationship with the Holy One is designed to blossom into a friendship that goes beyond our lifetime.